GSA-TTS/FAC-transition-site/src/status/findings.md

 # FAC findings updates

-While Federal users transition to our [advanced search interface]({{config.baseUrl}}/dissemination/search/advanced/), we'll be providing a daily export of new submissions with findings.
+While audit resolution officials transition to our [advanced search interface](https://app.fac.gov/dissemination/search/advanced/), we'll continue to provide a daily export of new submissions with findings.
 These workbooks will provide a summary of audits with findings submitted each day. **Audits without findings aren't included.**

 ## About the workbooks